 Now for the harder version, just do the same exercise but with one extra thing added, small breaks or pauses during the humming.
 Just keep in mind to do it slowly and to keep exhaling while making the humming sound for at least a couple of seconds.

-The bouncy breathing exercises are fairly popular amongst, beginner singers, stand up straight shoulders back, inhale air slowly and do either the hissing or the humming, but add a small break to it.
+The bouncy breathing exercises are fairly popular amongst beginner singers, stand up straight shoulders back, inhale air slowly, and do either the hissing or the humming, but add a small break to it.
 In addition to this, you can add higher and lower-pitched sounds for better control.
-Try going from the lower notes towards the higher notes in a controlled fashion, once you have a grip on how to do this exercise correctly than do it in reverse.
+Try going from the lower notes towards the higher notes in a controlled fashion, once you have a grip on how to do this exercise correctly then do it in reverse.

 After a couple of days of practicing this exercise you should start increasing the tempo, inhaling should be slow, but while you are doing the up and down scales of the humming and hissing you should speed it up.

 This breathing exercise focuses on inhaling and expanding your lung capacity.
 Stand up straight, shoulders back, and inhale through your nose with small increments.
-Basically, breathe in a little, then make a pause of a couple of seconds, then breath in again, repeat the cycle till your lungs are full of air and then slowly exhale, you can even add these breaks while you are exhaling.
-One thing to keep in mind is that you should inhale and exhale only tough your nose.
+Basically, breathe in a little, then make a pause of a couple of seconds, then breathe in again, repeat the cycle till your lungs are full of air, and then slowly exhale, you can even add these breaks while you are exhaling.
+One thing to keep in mind is that you should inhale and exhale only through your nose.

 From here you should hold the air in for a couple of seconds and slowly exhale, just keep in mind to hold your finger on one of your nostrils.
 Once you do this a couple of times, then it is time to switch which of your nostrils you block, you should also switch between nostrils while inhaling and exhaling for maximum effect.